-It is strongly advised that the final evaluation report is completed mid-week of the final week of the practice.
+It is strongly advised that the final evaluation report is completed mid-week of the second week of the practice.
 The PE should first document specific behavioural examples of the student's performance, in the space provided.
-PE's must discuss their students' performance and discuss/work with PT to ensure consistency in their assessment across the year.
-In conjunction, with your PT, the PE should select the grade that matches the student's behavioural examples for this consolidation stage.
+PEs must discuss their students' performance and discuss/work with PTs to ensure consistency in their assessment across the year.
+In conjunction, with your PT, the PE should select the grade descriptor that matches the student's behavioural examples for entry level stage.

 In order to pass the practice, all competencies must be passed.
 Pass by compensation does not apply to practice modules.
-In the event of the competency being failed, a mark of 40% will be assigned to the practice.
-The overall practice result is an average of the seven competency areas (providing all are passed).